15 high-protein foods that could help support your health and weight loss goals

 Case in point: The amount of protein in a pork chop and piece of salmon are similar, but the pork has more than three times the saturated fat.
 Similarly, beef and certain cheeses are typically higher in saturated fat, which can raise bad cholesterol (LDL) levels and have been linked to increased risk of heart disease or stroke.
 Current guidelines recommend limiting saturated fat intake, but that doesn’t mean you have to revamp your entire eating style.
 Instead, consider incorporating more healthy fats (monounsaturated and polyunsaturated) found in nuts, seeds, and seafood.

 Fats can be part of a healthy pattern of eating, along with various protein sources.
 It’s all about finding a balance, London says.
-Try adding more plant-based and lean protein sources into your diet by designating one meatless meal a day, swapping ground beef for turkey or chicken the next time you make chilli, or opting for seafood a couple nights a week.
+Try adding more plant-based and lean protein sources into your diet by designating one meatless meal a day, swapping beef mince for turkey or chicken the next time you make chilli, or opting for seafood a couple nights a week.
 Find inspiration for meat-free meals here.